• About TTT

 • Cattle drives had specific names – McCoy Trail, the Great Texas Trail, the Cattle Trail, the Eastern Trail, the Kansas Trail, and the Chisholm Trail.

-• Wild cattle in Texas were worth $2 or less per head but worth $15 to $25 in Kansas.
+• Wild cattle in Texas were worth $2 or less per head but $15 to $25 in Kansas.
 That’s why they went that far.

 Bonus for Fort Worth: A herd of cattle comes through the Fort Worth Stockyard every day at 11 am and 4 pm as a resemblance to the 1800s cattle drive.